We’re Pando.

 We provide the framework, resources, and networks needed to help formal and informal learners alike take some of our biggest challenges on — as identified in LA County’s sustainability plan.

-Challenges like shelter, water, climate, transportation, food, trash, biodiversity, jobs, equity, and more.
+Challenges like shelter, water, climate, transportation, food, trash, biodiversity, jobs, justice, and more.

 Program focus